Opill

 Let's explore the potential side effects associated with taking POPs and COCs.

 While birth control pills offer an effective and reliable way to prevent pregnancy, they also have potential side effects to consider.
 COCs, which contain both estrogen and progestin, can be prescribed by a healthcare provider.
 However, if you prefer a birth control pill without estrogen, a POP like Opill® is a great option.
-Opill can be purchased over the counter without a doctor’s visit or prescription at most major retailers and online.
+Opill is the first FDA-approved daily birth control pill that can be purchased over the counter without a doctor’s visit or prescription at most major retailers and online.
 This convenience allows you to have more control over your reproductive health.

 References: